AndrewRot/MutationObserverInit-Proposal/README.md

 I suggest there should be a similar filter but for watching specific changes to element types on the page so that you can watch for changes in the number of inputs (amongst other elements) on the page.

 New property: `elementTypeFilter` (optional)
 - An array of specific element types to be monitored.
-If this property isn't included, `MutationObserverInit` will still trigger notifications in the same way as previous to prevent backwards compatibility with existing web functionaly (mainly for efficiency).
+If this property isn't included, `MutationObserverInit` will still trigger notifications in the same way as previous to prevent backwards compatibility with existing web functionaly.
 No default value

 Example:
 ```